vincmazet/bip/_sources/filtering/outro.md

 # Conclusion

-Filtering consists in amplifying or attenuating some frequencies in an image.
-It is used sometimes for image processing, and this is what happens when an image is acquired.
+Filtering involves the manipulation of frequencies within an image, either by enhancing or attenuating them.
-Indeed, a blurred photo is a (low-pass) filtered version of the actual scene.
+It finds application in several image processing tasks, such as image acquisition, where a blurred photo is a (low-pass) filtered version of the original scene.

-In this chapter, we have seen two mathematical objects used to filter images and analyze their properties.
+In this chapter, we have seen two mathematical tools used to filter images and analyze their properties.
-The first one is convolution which is the mathematical operation used to compute the result of filtering in the usual spatial domain.
+The first one is convolution, which is the mathematical operation used to compute the result of filtering in the usual spatial domain.
-The second one is the Fourier transform which gives the representation of an image in the frequency domain.
+The second one is the Fourier transform, which gives an image's representation in the frequency domain.
-So, the operation of filtering comes to multiplication in this domain.
+Filtering in this domaine comes to a multiplication.
 Besides, the Fourier transform is used to analyze the frequency content of an image, as we will see in [](denoising) and [](deconvolution).